While Anonymous VPN surely has its pros, we recommend checking our top services first before buying.

 Anonymous VPN promises to keep you and your browsing data as anonymous as their mascot – Dude.
 But do they deliver?

-Anonymous VPN is an affordable option and great for casual VPN users.
+Anonymous VPN is an affordable option for casual VPN users.
 The company behind it is registered in Seychelles, a gorgeous archipelago in the Indian Ocean.
-Seychelles is rapidly becoming a hotspot for VPN companies because its outside intelligence alliances such as the Five Eyes and has a privacy-friendly attitude in general.
+Seychelles is rapidly becoming a hotspot for VPN companies because it’s outside intelligence alliances such as the Five Eyes and has a privacy-friendly attitude in general.
 Although started in 2015, the service already seems to be in decline, with the last announcement on social media dating back to March 2018.

 In terms of security, users can choose their preferred protocol between OpenVPN and IPSec (L2TP/IPSec in this case – the less secure option).
 The cipher used is AES-256, which is more or less the industry standard, though Anonymous VPN doesn’t mention if its AES-256-CBC or AES-256-GCM.
-In any case, all of this means that users can feel secure about the safety of their data.
+In any case, all of this means that users can feel safe about their data.

-This VPN is available on desktop for Windows and Mac users.
+This VPN is available for Windows and Mac users.
 Mobile users are a bit more restricted.
 Anonymous has yet to release an app for iOS, although there is one for Android.
-They offer two different membership plans and a two-day trial.
+They offer two different membership plans and a three-day trial.
 Both long-term membership plans are refundable for up to 14 days.

 With this VPN, you will be able to use P2P software for all your torrenting needs.
 And – great news for movie lovers – Anonymous VPN, at least for now, seems to give users the ability to stream Netflix US content.
 Unfortunately, there’s no record of this VPN working for users in China, but it should work in other restricted countries, such as Russia (Anonymous VPN even has a server there).

-We think Anonymous VPN is a great option for casual users because it’s super user-friendly and easy to set up.
-But if you do run into problems, Anonymous VPN has a great customer service team waiting to answer any of your questions.
+We think Anonymous VPN is a good option for casual users because it’s super user-friendly and easy to set up.
+But if you do run into problems, Anonymous VPN has a helpful customer service team waiting to answer any of your questions.

 Is it right for you?
 Read our Anonymous VPN review to help you decide.